folbert/fewbricks/README.md

 ### Brick layouts
 Brick layouts are not the same as layouts in ACF.

 Often when printing bricks you want to have some wrapping HTML that is the same for each brick.
 This can for example be Bootstraps "row" and "col"-divs.
 Other times, you might only want the "core html" of the brick without anything wrapping it.
-So we have created a basic layout system.
+To keep it DRY, we have created a basic layout system.

 Brick layout files are stored in the brick-layouts directory and are used by passing the name(s) of the file(s) without the file extension (.php) to the `get_html`-function of a brick.
-If you dont want to use a brick layout, don't pass anything (or `false`) to the function.
+If you dont want to use brick layouts, don't pass anything (or `false`) to the function.

+You can also create layouts using Timber.
+The only thing you have to do different compared to when using a basic PHP-file is to include '.twig' in the filename when passing it to `get_html`.

 If a string or array is passed, the file(s) with the name(s) is then included after the core html of a brick has been built.
 This means that you have access to these variables in a brick layout-file: